TopSwagCode/Dotnet.IdentityServer/README.md

 * Cleanup in design and make it look like 1 product
 * Add user signup
 * Add Admin pages
-* Fix DiagnosticsController endpoint.
-Only works for localhost hardcoded!
 * Create new Youtube video for repository

 https://docs.microsoft.com/en-us/aspnet/core/security/docker-compose-https?view=aspnetcore-5.0